Gwali-1/Blog-Files/2024/cs50AI/Search_Algorithm_Examples.md

 We shall consider situations where we are trying to achieve a goal as a solution to a problem.An example of such problems can be navigating a maze , driving directions to a location etc but basically a problem that assumes the form of taking a squence of actions to arrive at the solution.
 Search algorithms allow us to navigate or reach this solution by following a systematic approach while taking some things into considerations.
-The outcome is we have end up with a scenario where we are able to simulate decision making process at varoius point in our searh , we shall call these decision point .
+The outcome is we end up with a scenario where we are able to simulate decision making process at varoius point in our search, ie at decision points.
 As a Human being when you are solving a problem you tend to apply reasoning , learning from actions that have workked or failed  ie mostly solve problems by applying cocnitive features , like past experiences , thought and learning as they progress .

-Such can also be   realized in machines or percieved by modelling it with intelligent algorithms and encoding relevant details of information relevant to the problem being solved, while the machine might not have a brain(or does it ) you will realize it is bale to navigagte a problem and find a solution almost as if it knew what it was doing .
+Such can also be   realized in machines or percieved by modelling it with intelligent algorithms and encoding relevant details of information relevant to the problem being solved, while the machine might not have a brain(or does it ) you will realize it is able to navigagte a problem and find a solution almost as if it knew what it was doing .

 I mean under the hood it it interpretting informations a a squence of bits but the outputted behaviour is a system that we perciece as intelligent and that is sort of the driving idea we should keep in mind here.